l-ramirez-lopez/prospectr/README.md

-# prospect: Processing and sample selection for vis-NIR spectral data
+# prospectr: Processing and sample selection for vis-NIR spectral data

-`prospect` provides various utilities for pre--processing and sample selection of visible and near infrared spectral data with [R](http://cran.r-project.org/).
+`prospectr` provides various utilities for pre--processing and sample selection of visible and near infrared spectral data with [R](http://cran.r-project.org/).
 While similar functions are available in other packages, like [`signal`](http://cran.r-project.org/web/packages/signal/index.html), the functions in this package works indifferently for `data.frame`, `matrix` and `vector` inputs.
 Besides, several functions are optimized for speed and use C++ code through the [`Rcpp`](http://cran.r-project.org/web/packages/Rcpp/index.html) and [`RcppArmadillo`](http://cran.r-project.org/web/packages/RcppArmadillo/index.html) packages.

 A vignette gives an overview of the main functionalities of the package.
-Just type `vignette("prospect-intro")` in the console to access it.
+Just type `vignette("prospectr-intro")` in the console to access it.
 Currently, the following preprocessing functions are available:

 | Function                | Description                                                            |
 | ----------------------- | ---------------------------------------------------------------------- |